OpenNebula/docs/source/operation/network_management/security_groups.rst

 Security Groups
 ================================================================================

-Using Security Groups, administrators can define the firewall rules and apply them to the Virtual Machines.
+Security Groups define firewall rules to be applied them to the Virtual Machines.

 .. note::